 Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of Blessed Raymond of Capua, confessor of the Order of Preachers.
-The feast is III Class, and since it falls on a Saturday, a commemoration is made of the Office of the Blessed Virgin Mary at Lauds only.
+The feast is III Class, so the ordinary office is prayed according to the rubrics.

 From “Short Lives of the Dominican Saints” (London, Kegan Paul, Trench, and Trübner & Co., Ltd., 1901):